Coal265/a-question/README.md

-# a questionis a game
+# a question is a game
-version 0.1
+version 0.2